TrueWallet/demo/src/assets/snippets/init.md

+## Overview

+This is the demo project of TrueWallet Smart Account.
+The same integration could be implemented in any mobile or web app for your customers.

 ## Wallet Initialization

 To init your wallet with the TrueWallet SDK, you need to provide a signer and a bundler URL, which could be taken from the <a href="https://dashboard.true-wallet.io/" target="_blank">dashboard</a>.